Asian shares decline on concerns over global, China slowdown

-Asian markets were mostly lower on Tuesday after the International Monetary Fund trimmed its global outlook for 2019 and 2020.
+Asian markets retreated Tuesday after the International Monetary Fund trimmed its global outlook for 2019 and 2020.
 The downgrade came after China said its economy grew at the slowest pace in 30 years in the last quarter of 2018.
 Wall Street was closed for a holiday on Monday.

 GLOBAL GROWTH: On Monday, the International Monetary Fund cut its 2019 global growth estimate to 3.5 percent from 3.7 percent, citing trade tensions and rising interest rates.
 It also revised its estimate for 2020 to 3.6 percent, down from 3.7 percent.
 IMF Managing Director Christine Lagarde, who presented the forecasts at the World Economic Forum in Davos, Switzerland, said the global economy was growing more slowly than expected amid rising risks.
 Earlier in the day, China reported its economy expanded by 6.6 percent in 2018.
 This was the slowest pace of growth since 1990 and it fueled fears a trade dispute with Washington is putting a drag on the world's second largest economy.